Gary Anandasangaree was first elected as the Member of Parliament for Scarborough—Rouge Park in 2015.

 Mr. Anandasangaree has previously served as Parliamentary Secretary to the Minister of Crown-Indigenous Relations and Parliamentary Secretary to the Minister of Canadian Heritage and Multiculturalism (Multiculturalism).

-Gary Anandasangaree is an internationally recognized human rights lawyer and community activist who has advocated tirelessly for education and social justice.
+Mr. Anandasangaree is an internationally recognized human rights lawyer and community activist who has advocated tirelessly for education and justice.

-Mr. Anandasangaree attended Osgoode Hall Law School, was called to the bar in 2006, and went on to manage his own firm in Scarborough.
-He has been a passionate advocate for human rights issues, regularly representing Lawyers’ Rights Watch Canada at the United Nations Human Rights Council.
+Mr. Anandasangaree attended Osgoode Hall Law School.
+He was called to the bar in 2006 and later managed his own firm in Scarborough.
+He has been a passionate advocate for human rights issues, regularly representing Lawyers’ Rights Watch Canada at the United Nations.
 He has also served as a strong advocate for local youth, intervening in cases of wrongful student expulsion and suspension.

-In honour of his devotion to community service and local advocacy, Mr. Anandasangaree has received both the Queen Elizabeth II Golden and Diamond Jubilee Medals.
-Mr. Anandasangaree has also received the Osgoode Hall Law School “One-to-Watch” Alumni Gold Key Award and the South Asian Bar Association of Toronto’s Young Practitioner Award.
+In honour of his devotion to community service and local advocacy, Mr. Anandasangaree has received both the Queen Elizabeth II Golden Jubilee Medal and Queen Elizabeth II Diamond Jubilee Medal.
+He also received the Osgoode Hall Law School “One to Watch” Gold Key Award and the South Asian Bar Association’s Young Practitioner Award.